sebastiendfortier/fstpy/doc/caveats.rst

 ~~~~~~~~~~~~~~~~~~~~

 When working with arrays of shape (1, x)  or (x, 1), dask seems to interpret then as beeing 1d.
-My woraround for this is to compute() the dask arrays to obtain numpy arrays for operations
+My workaround for this is to compute() the dask arrays to obtain numpy arrays for operations
 that need to be done on them.

 arg functions